 To book a place on a course, and for full details of the training, please see safeguarding and disability awareness training for drivers.

-Once you’ve passed the course, please send us the certificate by email.
+If you pass the course after you’ve submitted your licence application, please send us the certificate by email.

 Get a medical examination

 You need to book a medical examination with your GP.
 A fee will be payable for this examination which would be paid directly to the doctor’s surgery.
 If your GP surgery does not do Group 2 medicals, you can go to any other doctor registered with the GMC provided they have access to your full medical records at the time of the medical.